The Old Manor Park Library in the London Borough of Newham is a public space for artists, makers and people living in Manor Park.

-The Library, which is a Grade II listed Carnegie building and had been unused for three years, has been redesigned by architects Nicholas Lobo Brennan and Astrid Smitham to incorporate affordable artist studios, meeting spaces and the Rabbits Road Institute, a pioneering new art space led by artists Ruth Beale and Amy Feneck.
+The Library, which is a Grade II listed Carnegie building and had been unused for three years, has been redesigned by architects Nicholas Lobo Brennan and Astrid Smitham to incorporate affordable artist studios, meeting spaces and Rabbits Road Press.
 The centre provides support for artistic practices encompassing making, performance, research and group activities.
 In an area with markedly low levels of cultural engagement the project allows artists and residents of east London to connect with each other in new ways, enabling a radical new sharing of knowledge, skills and resources.

-The rationale for the reimagined library was inspired by The Free Library Movement of the mid-Victorian period that developed alongside several other workers’ education movements.
-The Old Manor Park Library brings the ethos of the Movement into the 21st century, asking what creative practice requires today and what it will continue to need over the next decade.
+The Old Manor Park Library asks what creative practice requires today and what it will continue to need over the next decade.
 In a city where artists are struggling more than ever to secure affordable space to work, this project asks what it is that artists can bring to a neighbourhood through self-education, skills sharing and the re-imagining of a municipal heritage building.

 Visit the dedicated Old Manor Park Library website for opening times and full event listings.
 The building is fully wheelchair accessible.The Old Manor Park Library is delivered in partnership by Create, Bow Arts and Newham Council.
 It is supported by the Mayor of London’s High Street Fund.